ishapkin/angulike/README.md

 ###Installation

-Install using bower: `bower install angulike`
+Install using bower: `bower install ishapkin-angulike`

 Alternatively download the code and include the angulike.js file in your page.